Be a hospice volunteer

 - Running errands

 - Doing light house work

 - Communicating concerns to the hospice team

-People who are interested in becoming a Hospice volunteer are invited to attend a volunteer training session.
-The training includes topics on the philosophy of hospice, psychological issues of death and dying, communication, family dynamics, the spiritual journey, pain management, coping mechanisms and self-care, end of life experiences, documentation and confidentiality, and bereavement.
+Volunteering with Gundersen Hospice is a way to give back to others.
+People interested in becoming hospice volunteers are invited to attend general volunteer and hospice-specific volunteer training.
+The hospice-specific training includes topics such as philosophy of hospice; psychological issues of death and dying; communication; family dynamics; the spiritual journey; pain management; coping mechanisms and self-care; end-of-life experiences; documentation and confidentiality; and bereavement.